mreithub/rocker/README.rst

     to mount host directories in read only mode.
 It defaults to ``false``.
 - ``"volumesFrom": ["otherContainer", ...]``

-  Mount volumes from another container (see the Docker docs about `data volume containers`_).
+  Mount volumes from another container (see the Docker docs about `data volume container`_).

   Can be specified as simple string or as list (i.e. ``"foo"`` is equivalent to ``["foo"]``.
   You can't use that shorthand if you want to use more than one container's volumes).